Creating a component

 3. Measurement: Quantity.

-4. Material price: flat amount per skip.
+4. Material pricing: Per unit - flat amount per skip.

 5. Labor price: 0.